Find Affordable College Courses

 Hollywood, CA

-Los Angeles Film School landed the #10 spot in the 2023 rankings for the best communications technologies and support programs.
-Located in the large city of Hollywood, LA Film School is a private for-profit college with a medium-sized student population.
+Los Angeles Film School did quite well in this year’s ranking of the best schools for communications technologies and support students.
+It came in at #10 on the list.
+Located in the large city of Hollywood, LA Film School is a private for-profit school with a moderately-sized student population.

 Communications Technologies & Support majors at LA Film School take out an average of $26,976 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $181.

-Full Communications Technologies & Support at Los Angeles Film School Report
+Read full report on Communications Technologies & Support at Los Angeles Film School

 Best Communications Technologies & Support Colleges in the Far Western US Region